Estimated reading time: 5 minutes

 1. Find Out Why

-In customer satisfaction theory, drilling down to the root cause of a complaint is the best way to determine if there needs to be a correction made.
+In customer satisfaction theory, drilling down to the root cause of a complaint is the best way to determine whether a correction needs to be made.

-A complaining member can be looked at as a friend because they are often voicing concerns that others think but may not be expressing.
+A complaining member can be considered a friend because they often voice concerns that others think but may not express.

 I’ve seen disgruntled people have a negative influence on otherwise happy people.
 It is like a cancer that spreads and needs to be contained.